Contracting isometries and differentiability of the escape rate: Introduction

 \subsection{Acknowledgments}

-The author thanks Kunal Chawla, Joshua Frisch, Ilya Gekhtman and Hidetoshi Masai for helpful discussion.
+The author thanks Kunal Chawla, Giulio Tiozzo and Joshua Frisch for explaining the usage of pivotal times for estimating asymptotic entropy.
+The author also thanks Ilya Gekhtman and Hidetoshi Masai for fruitful discussion.
+The author is grateful to the anonymous referee for suggesting many valuable comments that helped improved the exposition of this paper.
 The author is also grateful to the American Institute of Mathematics and the organizers and the participants of the workshop ``Random walks beyond hyperbolic groups'' in April 2022 for helpful and inspiring discussions.

-The author was supported by Samsung Science \& Technology Foundation (SSTF-BA1301-51), Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea, and by a KIAS Individual Grant (SG091901) via the June E Huh Center for Mathematical Challenges at Korea Institute for Advanced Study.
+The author was supported by Samsung Science \& Technology Foundation (SSTF-BA1301-51), Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea, and by KIAS Individual Grants (SG091901, MG091901).
+This paper was revised while the author was at Cornell University.
+The author gratefully acknowledges the hospitality of the Department of Mathematics.